There’s a dirty little secret in the world of whale watching, and last weekend I learned what it is.

 We took a seat at the back of the boat.
 It was less crowded there and we had an unobstructed view.
 To our left, we saw a seal diving in the water.
 Cool.
 We slowly made our way out to sea.
 The video camera guy came by and said he’d be offering a commemorative video after the trip.
 He thought his great shot of Cuddy waving would make it a winner for sure.
 It started to get chilly, so we moved inside.

 We started to hit some huge swells.
-It was like being on a plane in turbulence but without the danger.
-If it had been a plane, we’d have concussed.
+It was like being on a plane in turbulence, but without the low ceiling.
+On a plane, we’d concuss.
 This was more like a carnival ride.
 The little kids behind us were screaming with laughter.
 Out the window it looked like the world’s bumpiest car wash.

 We laughed at the cute teenage girls who’d been out on the deck and came inside soaked.
-We marveled at the people who stayed out there, hanging on tight and riding it out.
+We marveled at the people who stayed out there, hanging on tight to ride it out.

-I sent a little video from my phone to our kids, showing them the crazy fun we were having.
+I sent a little video from my phone to our kids, to show them the crazy fun we were having.
 In reply they wanted the first whale photo.

 But when I looked up from my phone, things weren’t going so well across from me.